nilaykamar/Projects/README.md

 - The course objective is to teach the basic machine learning algorithms, apply them on different datasets with the end-to-end data analytics project life-cycle -preprocessing, feature selection, model developing, and model evaluation-, and interpreting them.

 - My term project is related to Natural Language Processing on tweets posted on the last decades with special hashtags via using Twitter API.
 My works on the project have been developing.
+You can reach my source codes from [here.](<https://nilaykamar.github.io/MEF_BDA20/Advanced Machine Learning/ML_TermProject-2.html>)

 ### Optimization and Simulation with Dicle Aslan